 I assume that you already have the basic utensils and crockery onboard your van.
 If you don’t you need:

 Plates, bowls, mugs, glasses, cutlery, condiments, utensils, TIN OPENER, BOTTLE OPENER, tea towels, washing up stuff, bin bags (doesn’t have to be the big black ones- we find the smaller pedal bin size are often better), kitchen roll, frying pan, saucepan, kettle, teaspoons.
+(Full list of Road trip essentials can be found here.)

 Those are what I would consider basics (though obviously your list may well differ.)
 We also find the following useful onboard: